pauly51994/Bike_predictor/README.md

 #### 1. Set up Dataframe
 The UCI dataset provided a csv file with daily information on weather status, date, and bikes rented.
 With weather status and season, dummy vairables were created because of their categorical nature in order to make the data usable for a model.
 Season was determined to be inaccurate, so seasons were assigned based on the month to be more accurate to reality.
 There was one outlier in the dataset where only 22 bikes were rented on that day (this was due to Hurricane Sandy).
 The outlier was removed.
 The final dataframe was exported to a JSON file for later use.

-Notebook to see dataframe set up process: (df etup link)
+Notebook to see dataframe set up process: [DataFrame Setup Notebook](https://github.com/marcosan93/Bike_predictor/blob/master/DF_Setup.ipynb)

 #### 2. EDA (Exploratory Data Analysis)
 (input plot of original data w/ regression line)